Home

 Anyone who opposed such views was branded a radical.
 Darwin seems to have harbored just such a traditional prejudice against sudden change, or at least to have been aware that many of his readers would hold such views.

-It's no surprise, then, that Darwin's account of evolution does little to explain saltation, the abrupt production of new types of organisms.
+It's no surprise, then, that Darwin's account of evolution does little to explain saltation, the abrupt production of new types of organisms, for example, by hybridization or polyploidy.
 Certainly, his theory is lacking in this respect.

 Ford Assembly Line, 1913